 - Paper towel or tissue paper

-- Place the baking soda package inside the sandwich bag.
+3. Place the baking soda packet inside the plastic bag.

 We have tried a couple of methods to get the bag to explode.
 If you follow the steps mentioned above, you do have to close the bag extremely fast after you dump the white vinegar into the bag.
 The reaction starts immediately and if you don’t hurry, all the air will escape.